Waikiki Primary School is fortunate to have dedicated specialist staff in the curriculum areas of:

 In addition to the classroom Music program, students have opportunities to participate in a range of selected programs including our Year 4 – 6 choir and Instrumental Music School Services (IMSS) guitar lessons for selected students in Years 5 and 6.
 The choir meets weekly for rehearsals and performs at a range of school and community occasions such as ANZAC services, the Rockingham Combined Schools Music Festival, the WA Government Schools Music Society concerts and Music Count Us In.
 Guitar students receive weekly small group tuition and have a variety of performance opportunities.
 This opportunity follows guitarists through high school where students will enter ensembles and participate in band performances.

-Extra Physical Education Programs include:
+Extra Physical Education Programs at Waikiki include:

 - Before school clubs